An Excerpt: Apistli

 “The teotilistli?” she asked, almost laughing.
 “It will still be warm when it's time for you to drink it.”

 She waved it off.
-“You can't take offense when you ask for the truth and the truth is spoken.
-But you should know, almost none of us became wealthy.”
+“I understand.
+But you should know, almost none of us became wealthy.
+The artisans, I mean.”

-“And yet, some of you did.
-Everyone else was dispossessed of their birthright.
+“But some of you did.
+People of Paper, I mean.
+Everyone else was robbed.
 Impoverished.
 Stripped of our stone of gods.”

 “They're our gods too, Apistli.
-And our gift.
-People of Paper all pray to the four.
-We too have been dispossessed by the few who became wealthy.”
+And the silver -- it’s our gift too.
+People of Paper all pray to the four gods at night, just like you do.
+And like the People of the Red Mountains, for that matter.
+All of us, together, have been dispossessed by the few who became wealthy.”

 Apistli smiled warmly, thinking of the boy.
-“I expect big things from that kid.”
+“I expect we’ll see big things from that kid someday.”
 Then he narrowed his eyes and cocked his head to the side.
-“How do you know about José Rogelio?
-He's only--”
+“How do you know about José Rogelio?”

 “We're digressing from your story.”

 “It is exactly what I want to hear,” she said.
 “This was all before I was born.
 So yes, I know what happened.
 But everything I know is what I've heard from my parents, and from the other merchant families in our caravan.
 They talk.
 And we're silver merchants, you remember.
 Most silver merchants were on Zavala's side.
-All we know about the Resistance, as you call it, is what they print in The Voice of El Llano.
+And all we know about the Resistance is what they print in The Voice of El Llano.
 And 'Resistance' is not what they call it.”

 “The Voice of El Llano,” he sneered.
 “It's a tidy business, selling lies.
 It's like pulque.
 Once you get people addicted, they'll be banging down your door for more.
-Giving you whatever you want.”
+Giving you whatever you want.
+More money in lies than there is in silver, gods damn.”

 “Lies are addictive?” she asked, smiling conspiratorially.

 “No. Fear and outrage are addictive.
-Make us feel awful, and yet we can't get enough of it.
-Like taking a beating and then paying for more.
-The Voice is in the business of manufacturing fear and outrage.”
+Make us feel awful, but we can't get enough of it, stupid creatures that we are.
+Like sipping poison and then paying for more.
+The Voice is in the business of manufacturing fear and outrage for the simple reason that fear and outrage sell.”

 “Let's move on.
 So, he's bought out the press.
 I assume you think he's bought out the whole Assembly too.”